 Another cute trick to look out for: the window view from Taiko’s apartment is not a painted backdrop but an elaborate forced-perspective miniature cityscape, with moving train traffic, etc. The effect is weird… the live-action and miniature settings are a stylistic match because both are miniatures.
 This engagingly artificial technique can be seen in Matango and Goke: Body Snatcher from Hell, and Quentin Tarantino reproduced it for his Kill Bill.

-The Antarctic construction scenes are the most complex in Toho fantasy — the moving camera pans, trucks and cranes through enormous miniatures of gantries, towers, conveyor belts, vehicles, etc..
+The Antarctic construction scenes are the most complex in Toho fantasy — Honda’s camera pans, trucks and cranes through enormous miniatures of gantries, towers, conveyor belts, vehicles, etc..
 The inspiration for the wordless episode could have been the pyramid-building sequence in Howard Hawks’ Land of the Pharaohs.
 Kan Ishii’s music gets a major workout as the camera takes in the many levels of construction activity.
 Miniature helicopters fly through most every shot.
 A fantastic earthmoving machine is filmed much the same way as similar futuristic excavators in Alexander Korda’s Things to Come.
 Only once does our suspension of disbelief really break down: the drivers of several bulldozers at work are obviously little plastic toys.

 The giant monster attack on the South Pole base is unlike any other Toho Kaiju scene.
 His name is Magma, and he’s basically a giant walrus, tusks and all.
 Dr. Sonoda theorizes that Magma is disturbed by the rockets’ raising the temperature of his home.
 He’s just the wrong animal in the wrong place.
 Unlike other Kaiju he’s easily killed, which the scientists regret having to do.
 The last aerial view of the dismembered creature is strangely sad, an ecological tragedy.
 Its gory finality reminds us that an appalling real-life wildlife kill-off is presently in progress, especially at the warming poles.
 Actually, the whole world is now in jeopardy from global warming, a slow-motion Gorath.